Infection Control Annual Statement

 Infection Prevention Audit and Actions

-The Annual Infection Prevention and Control audits were completed by T Warwicker in August 2023 and February 2024.
+The Annual Infection Prevention and Control audits were completed by T. Warwicker in August 2024 and K Boshoff in Feb 2025.

 As a result of these audits, the following actions were taken:

-An audit on Minor Surgery was carried out by Dr R Verma, less than 2% infections were reported, which is under the national guidance of 5%.
-Next minor surgery audit will be carried out July 2024.
+An audit on Minor Surgery was carried out by Dr R Verma, 1.8% infections were reported, which is under the national guidance of 5%.

-A hand Hygiene audit was undertaken in February 2024, this was discussed in a Clinical meeting and the relevant posters displayed.
+A hand Hygiene audit was undertaken in February 2025, this will be discussed in the next Clinical meeting and the relevant posters displayed.

 · Annual Infection Prevention and Control